 In such cases all options must be considered carefully.
 For example, from a nature conservation perspective this requires an objective impact assessment.
 Which habitats or species are likely to suffer from infrastructure works?
 Are they rare, threatened or protected?
 Can possible damage be compensated nearby by restoring ecosystems or making management of land more nature-friendly?
 How and where could this best be done?
 And what is legally possible?

-My assignment is about such case.
-More specifically it concerns the intention to build or extend a road in order to reduce heavy truck traffic through nearby village centres in the municipality of Beerse (Belgium).
-It so happens that parts of the road trajectory would cross a Natura 2000 site, an area designated to safeguard Europe’s most precious species and habitats.
-The assessment looks at the current status of the area from a nature conservation point of view, possible impacts of a number of alternative road trajectories, and it provides advice in terms of possible ecological damage and compensation or restoration measures.
+My assignment was about such case.
+More specifically it concerned the intention to build or extend a road in order to reduce heavy truck traffic through nearby village centres in the municipality of Beerse (Belgium).
+Parts of the road trajectory would cross a Natura 2000 site, an area designated to safeguard Europe’s most precious species and habitats.
+I assessed the current status of the area from a nature conservation point of view, the possible impacts of a number of alternative road trajectories, and I advised in terms of possible ecological damage and compensation or restoration measures.